vancouvercodingschool/code-102-guide/curriculum/class-05/DISCUSSION.md

 ## Read
 - Duckett: HTML & CSS, Chapter 11: Color

-## Share Your Learnings
+## Submission Instructions

-Submit the assignment by copying the full text of your new rendered web page, and pasting it into the Reply below, to share it with your classmates.
-Also include a link to the deployed page.
-Then review the other replies, and share your thoughts and encouragement with others.
+Share what you've learned by copying and pasting the full text of your new rendered web page into the 'Reply' below.
+Include the live url of the new page below your pasted text.

+Lastly, review the other replies, and comment with your thoughts and encouragement with others.

+*\*Instructors and Teaching Assistants will be looking for meaningful comments to others for full points.*